On-shell recursion and holomorphic HQET for heavy quark hadronic resonances: Holomorphic HQET

-which are shown in Fig.~\ref{fig:BD32widthfit} compared to the measured widths in Table~\ref{tab:masswidth32}: they agree at the $0.5\sigma$ level (including correlations).
-Thus, once HQ symmetry breaking from phase space is included, the second-order expansion~\eqref{eqn:nlohadmatch} exhibits good compatibility with data.
-Note, however, that when working only at first order in the HQET power expansion and in the regime $\Gamma_H \ll m_H$, to incorporate this additional breaking it should be sufficient to simply take $\GamB_{\sellP} \simeq \Gamma_H$ for each hadron $H$ in Eq.~\eqref{eqn:dhm1}.
+which are shown in Fig.~\ref{fig:BD32widthfit} compared to the measured widths in Table~\ref{tab:masswidth32}: including correlations they agree with data at the $1.7\sigma$ level ($p = 10\%$).
+Thus, once HQ symmetry breaking from phase space is included, the second-order expansion~\eqref{eqn:nlohadmatch} exhibits acceptable compatibility with data (keeping in mind also footnote~\ref{ft:gav}).
+Note, however, that when working only at first order in HQET and in the regime $\Gamma_H \ll m_H$, to incorporate this additional breaking it should be sufficient to simply take $\GamB_{\sellP} \simeq \Gamma_H$ for each hadron $H$ in Eq.~\eqref{eqn:dhm1}.